-- Crush the Nilla Wafers into tiny crumbs - use a food processor or put cookies in a baggie and crush with a rolling pin or anything you have to pulverize them.
+- Crush Nilla Wafers into tiny crumbs - use a food processor or put cookies in a baggie and crush with a rolling pin or anything you have to pulverize them.

 - Melt 5 tbsp. of butter and mix together with the crumbs in a medium sized bowl until fully incorporated.

-- Blend your raspberries in a food processor or blender, then press through a mesh strainer into a bowl to remove any seeds or solids from your puree.
+- Blend raspberries in a food processor or blender, then press through a mesh strainer into a bowl to remove any seeds or solids from your puree.
 Mix the raspberry liquid with 2 tbsp. of sugar.
 Once sugar is dissolved, dot the cheesecake mixture with little circles of raspberry, then use a toothpick to mix the puree in circles and squiggles until you have a lovely marble pattern.